albusdemens/astrarecon/README.md

  1. Use `getdata.py` to load, process and store the collected frames.
 The script also sums, projection by projection, the collected frames.
 The script runs on Panda2

- 2. Reconstruct the sample 3D shape on a GPU machine using `recon.py`
+ 2. Reconstruct the 3D shape of the sample on a GPU machine using `recon.py`

- 3. Check the reconstruction quality using `makemovie.py`
+ 3. Check the reconstruction quality using `makemovie.py`.
+The script runs on a GPU machine; to visualize the results copy the data to your machine or to Panda2

  The functioning of the script is described in the [Recon3D manual](https://github.com/albusdemens/Recon3D/blob/master/Manual_Recon3D.pdf).

-The scripts `gpurun.py` and `pandarun.py` are designed to transfer data between Panda2 and the GPU machine.
+Use the scripts `gpurun.py` and `pandarun.py` to transfer data between Panda2 and the GPU machine.